nf-s/UTAS_SaaS/README.md

     + The Master server executables are located in `Master/build/output/master `
         + `start.bat`, `start.sh`
         + `stop.bat`, `stop.sh`...
-        + `Master/build/output/master ` folder contains dependencies needed to run the Master server
+        + all dependencies are included

 + `Master:startInplace`, `Master:stopInplace`, ...
     + Can be used for running Master in IDE